Skip to main content

 • Constipation

-Gastric Bypass in the longer term
+Gastric bypass in the longer term

 • Troublesome symptoms may include abdominal pain, change in bowel pattern, tiredness, bloating, nausea or vomiting